xiangyuT/ComfyUI-Hunyuan3d-2-1/README.md

 Go in the folder hy3dpaint/DifferentiableRenderer and execute this command: `python setup.py install`

+Some precompiled wheels are saved in dist folders

+I let you check it in hy3dpaint/custom_rasterizer/dist and hy3dpaint/DifferentiableRenderer/dist

 ---

 # Xatlas upgrade procedure to fix UV wrapping high poly meshes